HTTP to HTTPS Redirects: The Complete Guide

 but requested an insecure image 'http://example.com/image.jpg'.

-Update internal references to protocol-relative or HTTPS
+Update internal references to HTTPS

 Update hardcoded HTTP URLs in your database